COS

 Being well hydrated is great for your energy and immune system too, and there’s no doubt that good health is linked with good mood.

-Express your creativity through a reusable water bottle with a cute design, or contribute to a great social enterprise with Thankyou branded water.
+Express your creativity through a reusable water bottle with a cute design, or contribute to a great social enterprise with Yaru Water.

 5. Get your groove on

 There is no question that music is a great motivator.
 Have you ever tried going to the gym without music?
 It’s just not the same.
-Listening to music you love while you work helps to dull the background noise and makes work a little more fun.
+Listening to music you love on your headphones or earbuds while you work helps to dull the background noise and makes work a little more fun.

 You know those songs you love that give you chills?
 Scientists have found that listening to your favourite music actually releases the pleasure chemical, dopamine.
 So, creating a ‘feel good at work’ playlist is a simple step towards a happier work day.